robmarkcole/fire-detection-from-images/pytorch/object-detection/yolov5/README.md

 ## Experiment 8
 * As expt7 but double epochs to 200
 * `mAP@.5` of 0.657, Precision of 0.6, recall of 0.7. mAP is slowly improving but recall slowly degrading.

 ## Experiment 9
 * As expt8 but increase epochs to 1000
+* 3 hrs
+* `mAP@.5` of 0.593, Precision of 0.728, recall of 0.58.
+Again more epochs improve precision but otherwise degrade the model.